Thermal masses and trapped-ion quantum spin models: a self-consistent approach to Yukawa-type interactions in the $\lambda\!\phi^4$ model: Introduction

+In this manuscript, we are interested in the use of long trapped-ion chains as analog quantum simulators~\cite{Blatt2012,RevModPhys.93.025001}, targeting models from high-energy physics.
+The potential advantage of working with a large number of laser-cooled ions for frequency standards and clocks led to the development of linear Paul traps~\cite{PhysRevA.45.6493}, which can store long ion chains along the trap symmetry axis while reducing the micromotion.
+In the digital approach, these chains are operated by laser/microwave radiation to implement a high-fidelity gate set, which has been exploited for quantum simulations of small-scale spin models in condensed matter, either following a Hamiltonian~\cite{doi:10.1126/science.1208001,https://doi.org/10.48550/arxiv.2209.05691} or a Lindbladian~\cite{Barreiro2011,Schindler2013} time evolution.
+Additionally, digital quantum simulations of a lattice gauge theory~\cite{PhysRevD.10.2445,PhysRevD.11.395,Gattringer:2010zz} have also been performed~\cite{Martinez2016,PRXQuantum.3.020324}.

-Let us briefly review the advances in analog quantum simulations based on trapped ions that are relevant for the present work.
-Regarding the spin models mentioned above, instead of using laser-driven schemes for single and two-qubit gates~\cite{PhysRevLett.82.1971,PhysRevA.62.022311}, and concatenate them following specific Suzuki-Trotter circuits; one may alternatively obtain effective spin models for the whole ion crystal by acting with always-on far-detuned lasers, which typically lead to long-range spin-spin interactions mediated by the phonons~\cite{PhysRevLett.92.207901}.
+For further scaling, we consider in this work the analog quantum simulation approach.
+Here, instead of using sequences of single and two-qubit gates~\cite{PhysRevLett.82.1971,PhysRevA.62.022311}, one can obtain an effective spin model for the whole ion chain by acting with always-on far-detuned lasers, which typically lead to long-range spin-spin interactions mediated by the phonons of the chain~\cite{PhysRevLett.92.207901}.
 This idea has turned out to be extremely fruitful for the analog quantum simulation of magnetism~\cite{Friedenauer2008,Kim2010,Britton2012,doi:10.1126/science.1232296,doi:10.1126/science.1232296,doi:10.1126/science.1251422,Jurcevic2014,Richerme2014,Smith2016,Zhang2017,Tan2021,Morong2021}.
 In all of these experiments, the focus lies on the interacting spins, while the phonons are mere auxiliary degrees of freedom.
-In contrast, as advocated in the recent works~\cite{a1, a2}, including these bosonic degrees of freedom in the quantum simulation offers a more complete picture, and provides a neat understanding of some characteristics of the spin models.
-More importantly, it allows one to move ahead and connect to the phenomenon of renormalization and real-time dynamics of QFTs in high-energy physics.
-Here, the phonons are represented by a relativistic scalar field theory that mediates interactions between the matter spins, having a clear analogy with the aforementioned interactions carried by bosons in gauge theories.
+In contrast, as advocated in recent works~\cite{a1, a2}, including these bosonic degrees of freedom in the quantum simulation offers a more complete picture, and provides a neat understanding of some characteristics of the spin models.
+In particular, the decay of the spin-spin couplings with the inter-ion distance can be described by a dipolar decay with an additional exponential tail that is controlled by the value of the laser detuning~\cite{PhysRevA.93.013625,PhysRevB.95.024431}.
+The origin of this particular distance dependence is clarified by a long-wavelength description of the model~\cite{a2}, in which the phonons are described as quantised sound waves in terms of a relativistic Klein-Gordon field $\phi(x)$~\cite{Klein1926,Gordon1926}.
+This scalar field has a Yukawa-type coupling to the spins, and can be used to mediate the spin-spin interactions and explore the entanglement dynamics~\cite{a2,https://doi.org/10.48550/arxiv.2211.09441}.